 Water play is such a soothing activity to incorporate into playtime and learning.
-When you added elements to make sensory soup you also add the opportunity for pretend play.
+When you add elements to make sensory soup you also add the opportunity for pretend play.
 In the past we’ve made various holiday-inspired water play bins.
-This Thanksgiving sensory soup idea incorporates some of the common symbols of Thanksgiving, and it led to a lot of play and learning.
+This Thanksgiving sensory soup idea incorporates some of the common symbols of Thanksgiving, and it led to a lot of play and learning during our Thanksgiving theme.

 GET A FULL WEEK OF THANKSGIVING THEME ACTIVITIES IN OUR PRINTABLE PRESCHOOL LESSON PLANS.